nmattei/cmps6790/_projects/Project3/Project3.md

 * (5 Points) *Professionalism*: You have used both code comments and markdown cells to professionally and clearly document your work including having a clear and clean notebook; linking to resources and documents; and doing so with code that is reasonable and efficient.
  * (25 Points) Part 1: *Regression Analysis*
-   * (5 Points) Exercise 1.1 and Question 1.2: Code and comments are present to generate the violin plots and it is analyzed.
+   * (5 Points) Exercise 1.1 - Question 1.3: Code and comments are present to generate the violin plots and it is analyzed.
-   * (5 Points) Questions 1.4, 1.5, and 1.6: Questions are discussed and clearly answered.
+   * (5 Points) Questions 1.4 - 1.7: Questions are discussed and clearly answered.
-   * (5 Points) Exercise 1.7 and Questions 1.8 and 1.9: Code is present for the linear regression model and questions are clearly answered.
+   * (5 Points) Exercise 1.8 and Questions 1.9 and 1.10: Code is present for the linear regression model and questions are clearly answered.
-   * (5 Points) Exercise 1.10, 1.12 and Questions 1.11, 1.13: Code is present to create the two residual plots, explanations of questions are provided.
+   * (5 Points) Exercise 1.11, 1.13 and Questions 1.12, 1.14: Code is present to create the two residual plots, explanations of questions are provided.
-   * (5 Points) Exercise 1.14: A scatter plot is present showing the proper groupings.
+   * (5 Points) Exercise 1.15: A scatter plot is present showing the proper groupings.
 * (25 Points) Part 2: *Interaction Terms*
   * (5 Points) Question 2.1: Answer about interaction terms is clear and correct.
   * (5 Points) Exercise 2.2: Code is present and interaction term is properly implemented.